HERA-Team/rids/README.md

 Adds additional attributes and defines the feature_sets.
 Redefines reader/writer/info to include the additional attributes.
 Current scripts are `specpeak.py` and `sphandle.py`

+The feature_sets are in a dictionary, with a key_name of `[optional_name.]timestamp.polarization`

+If optional_name is included and is (currently) 'data', 'baseline', 'cal' this just saves the data as the appropriate feature_component (currently val, maxhold, or minhold).
+Otherwise, it peak-fits on default feature_component (unless another is specified) and saves the peaks and bandwidth for a given threshold.

 # To run in a session
 Primarily use scripts, however in a python session
 ```
 import rids
 r = rids.spectrum_peak.spectrum_peak.SpectrumPeak()
 r.reader(<fn>)
+r.info() shows info about file
+r.viewer() will plot per the definition in feature_module
 ```